Bullying at preschool

 - If you’re not satisfied with the results of your meeting with the director or committee, ask to make a formal complaint.
 Most preschools have a procedure for handling grievances.

 It takes time to change behaviour, so you might not see overnight results.
+But you should feel that your child is safe and being cared for while the preschool teacher is working on the problem behaviour.

 What your child can do to cope with preschool bullying